chronicleprotocol/documentation/docs/validators/upgrading.md

 :::

 :::info
 From `ChartVersion 0.5.1`, the `tor-controller` and its CRDs are no longer part of the chart.
-If you are upgrading from a `0.3.x` release, you do **not** need to install or maintain the tor CRDs.
 After upgrading, see the cleanup steps at the top of this page to remove any leftover tor resources.
 :::

 </details>